Mohamedali679/lab-kanban-project/README.md

+Ethical Issues
+Lead: Uthman
+Uthman led the identification of ethical issues relevant to the Lost & Found application.
+This included considering user privacy, responsible sharing of information, and preventing misuse of the platform.
+He supported group discussion around ethical risks and helped ensure the project aligns with professional and academic standards.

+Support: Mohamed
+Mohamed contributed by reviewing the identified ethical concerns and linking them back to the project theme of community building.
+He helped ensure the ethical considerations were realistic and relevant to a university environment.

+User Personas
+Lead: Lyes
+Lyes led the creation of user personas by identifying realistic target users of the application.
+He helped define user goals, motivations, and potential challenges when interacting with the platform, ensuring the personas reflected real-world use cases.

+Support:Abdi
+Abdi supported persona development by contributing ideas around accessibility, usability, and different user needs, helping refine the personas and ensure they were detailed and meaningful.

+Meeting Records
+Lead: Ibrahim
+Ibrahim was responsible for documenting meeting discussions and decisions made during Sprint 1.
+This included recording attendance, summarising key points discussed, and noting agreed actions to ensure transparency and accountability within the group.

+Support: Uthman
+Uthman assisted by reviewing meeting notes for clarity and accuracy and ensuring that outcomes from discussions were clearly captured and reflected in the project planning.

+Code of Conduct
+Lead: Abdiaziz
+Abdiaziz led the creation of the Code of Conduct, outlining expectations for respectful communication, collaboration, and accountability within the group.
+He ensured that all members agreed on professional behaviour standards before development begins.

+Support: Mohamed Ali
+Mohamed reviewed the Code of Conduct and contributed suggestions to ensure it reflected inclusive teamwork practices and aligned with university expectations.

+Project Description & Planning
+Shared Responsibility (All Members)
+All group members contributed to refining the project idea and defining the scope for Sprint 1.
+Discussions were held collaboratively to ensure the project aligns with the module theme and that responsibilities were clearly understood by everyone before moving into development sprints.

 # MySQL, PHPMyAdmin and Node.js (ready for Express development)

 This will install Mysql and phpmyadmin (including all dependencies to run Phpmyadmin) AND node.js